mmiinnggg/PotentLight/readme.md

 # Datasets

 This repo containes four real-world datasets, which are stored in the `./data`
+ > The **storage path -- "dir"** to each dataset, as written in its corresponding JSON file, should be accurately specified based on your local machine's configuration.

 | Configurations |City| Traffic flow |
 |----------------|--|---------|
 | Config 1       |Jinan | anon_3_4_jinan_real     |